How to Improve Your Listening Skills?

 1. Face the speaker and give them your attention

 It is difficult to talk to someone who is constantly looking around.
-Make sure to face the speaker, maintain eye contact, and give him/her your undivided attention.
+Make sure to face the speaker, maintain eye contact, and give them your undivided attention.
 In Western cultures, eye contact is necessary for effective communication.
 Although shyness, uncertainty, or cultural taboos may inhibit eye contact, try your best to make sure the speaker knows that they have your full attention.

 2. Keep an open mind